apache/arrow/.github/CONTRIBUTING.md

 ## How to contribute patches

 We prefer to receive contributions in the form of GitHub pull requests.
-Please send pull requests against the [github.com/apache/arrow][4] repository.
+Please send pull requests against the [github.com/apache/arrow][4] repository following the procedure below.

 If you are looking for some ideas on what to contribute, check out the [JIRA issues][3] for the Apache Arrow project.
 Comment on the issue and/or contact